Breast Cancer Statistics 2017

 There are a number of variables that cause breast cancer, with genetics being a major component.
-This is not to say that genetics are simply the root cause of breast cancer.
+This is not to say that genetics is simply the root cause of breast cancer.
 As numerous studies have shown in the past, variables such as age, lifestyle, and medical history can play a significant role in the development of breast cancer.

 The technology around breast cancer has improved, with techniques in pre-emptive care that allow women to take action at the first sign of any irregularities.

 This starts by regularly undergoing routine mammograms.
 Yearly check-ups are recommended, as the Mayo Clinic found a decrease in breast cancer deaths of up to 29% through mammogram screenings alone.